-Leaving the craziness and historical monuments of Tirana, we headed out into rural Albania towards Berat, and then followed the coast South to the Greek border.
-We hadn’t planned to spend too long driving through Albania, as our plans were to spend more time in Greece.
-Therefore the remainder of our road trip consisted of driving the endless bumpy roads, admiring the surprising landscape, spotting old bunkers, waving at locals and waiting patiently for the many animals and their herders to move off to the side of the road.
+We hadn’t planned to spend too long driving through Albania, as our plans were to spend more time on our Greece road trip.
+The remainder of our Albanian road trip consisted of driving the endless bumpy roads, admiring the surprising landscape, spotting old bunkers, waving at locals and waiting patiently for the many animals and their herders to move off to the side of the road.

-Bunkers weren’t our only companions on our brief three-day drive through Albania.
-We encountered these, and many other animals on the roads.
-Unfortunately, I didn’t have my camera at the ready when we came across all the turkeys so you’ll have to trust me – it was an extremely amusing sight.
+Bunkers weren’t our only companions on our brief three-day road trip through Albania.
+We encountered many goats and other animals on the roads.
+Unfortunately, I didn’t have my camera at the ready when we came across the road full of turkeys, so you’ll have to trust me – it was an extremely amusing sight.

-On the last night of our drive through Albania, we watched the sun set on this beachside bunker.
+On the last night of our Albania road trip, we watched the sun set on this beachside bunker on Livadhi beach.
 Quite a fitting rendition for our final night in a country, breaking free from its captivity.

-Lonely Planet has named Albania as one of the top ten best value places to visit in 2019.
-Therefore, it will be interesting to see how Albania measures up and whether it can transform itself from a country that was for a long time in isolation, to one that captures our admiration.
+Lonely Planet named Albania as one of the top ten best value places to visit in 2019.
+It will be interesting to see how Albania measures up and whether it can transform itself from a country that was for a long time in isolation, to one that captures our admiration.

 On a visit to Albania in 2014, Pope Francis said,